microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/baseUrl.md

 console.log(helloWorld);
 ```

-If you get tired of imports always looking like `"../"` or `"./"`.
-Or needing
+If you get tired of imports always looking like `"../"` or `"./"`, or needing
-to change as you move files, this is a great way to fix that.
+to change them as you move files, this is a great way to fix that.